What we seek in Clifton renters

-In Clifton, our management staff likes to deal with reliable renters.
-Here are a few of the traits we expect.
+In Clifton, our team prefers to work with good renters.
+Here are a few of the traits we seek out.

 - A renter pays the rent on time every month.
 This means paying on or before the first, rather than at 5 pm on the 5th.